-In October 2021, a company developing allogeneic CAR-T therapies ("the CAR-T Company") reported that the FDA had placed a clinical hold on the CAR-T Company's clinical trials following a report of a chromosomal abnormality in the gene-edited CAR-T cells recovered from a single patient in one of the CAR-T Company's clinical trials.
-The technology reportedly used by the CAR-T Company to edit the CAR-T cells in which the abnormality was found is different from the gene-editing technology from CRISPR that we are using for our gene-edited product candidates, and the applicability of the CAR-T Company's reported chromosomal abnormality issue to other gene-editing technologies or other cell types such as our NK cells has not been established.
-Nevertheless, if the FDA increases its scrutiny regarding the gene editing of cellular therapies more generally as a result of current or future data regarding chromosomal abnormalities from the CAR-T Company or other sources, our pipeline programs that involve gene-edited cells, including an allogeneic, off-the-shelf CAR-NK product candidate targeting the CD70 tumor antigen ("CD70 CAR-NK") and an allogeneic, off-the-shelf product candidate that comprises both engineered NK cells and engineered T cells ("NK+T") programs on which we are collaborating with CRISPR, may be delayed or we may be forced to incur additional costs for those programs.
-For example, the FDA may require additional or new release assays for manufactured lots of any product candidates that have been gene edited, which could slow development of our gene-edited product candidates and increase expenses.
+As regulatory expectations regarding the genome editing of cellular therapies continue to evolve with data emerging on chromosomal abnormalities from CAR T therapies or other sources, our pipeline programs that involve gene-edited cells, including an allogeneic, off-the-shelf CAR NK product candidate targeting the CD70 tumor antigen ("NKX070") and an allogeneic, off-the-shelf product candidate that comprises both engineered NK cells and engineered T cells ("NK+T") programs on which we are collaborating with CRISPR could be impacted.
+For example, the FDA may require additional or new release assays for manufactured lots of any product candidates that have been gene edited, which, as a result, could slow development of our gene-edited product candidates and increase expenses.